The Beautiful Palace East of the Sun and North of the Earth: Sweden

 Finnish folklorist Oskar Hackman summarized some Finnish-Swedish variants in his publication Finlands svenska folkdiktning under the banner Konungariket Midnattssol ("The Kingdom of the Midnight Sun").

 In a tale sourced from Karleby, a dead father appears to his sons and orders them to keep watch over their fields for three nights.
 The two elder brothers fail due to bad weather.
 Despite the heavy rain, the third son keeps watch and sees three witches flying to the fields, taking off their wings and dancing on the fields.
 Two of the witches are long-nosed, but the third is a beautiful maiden.
-The third son hids the third witch's wings.
+The third son hides the third witch's wings.
 When morning comes, the two long-nosed witches wear their wings and fly back, while their companion remains there.
 The youth promises to return her wings if she promises to be his wife.
 The maiden does agree to his proposal, but offers a counterproposal: she will be his wife if he goes after her in her palace, and gives him her ring as a token.
 The maiden departs to her castle, and the youth begins his journey.
 On the road, he finds three cottages where he obtains three magic objects: a pair of seven league boots, an invisibility hat and a magical harp.
 The youth then meets two witch ferrywomen (the same witches that flew to his fields) that can take him across the sea to an island.
 The youth gives the first witch the harp as payment for the crossing, and uses the invisibility hat to secretly jump on the second witch's boat.
 He reaches the maiden's castle and sees a servant fetching water.
-He drops the maiden's ring into the jar, which is brought to the her.
+He drops the maiden's ring into the jar, which is brought to her.
 The maiden sees her ring and notices her beloved must be nearby, and bids him come out of hiding.
 The youth appears, kisses her and breaks the spell on the castle.